marcusnielsen/Emma.Scoresheet/README.md

 * Install the prerequisites.
 * Git clone this repository.
 * Run npm install.
-* Start with 'npm start' or with 'gulp watch' for development mode.
+* Start with 'node server/server.js' or with 'gulp watch' for development mode.

 About the code
 --------------
-###Development tools
+###Development-cycle tools
 * Livereload.
 * Nodemon.
+* Seedable repository.

 ###Build tools
 * Gulp.
+(Note that currently minification of JS is turned off until needed due to bad support in toolchain.)
 * Browserify.

 ###Structure